Extending the Reach of the Point-to-Set Principle: Abstract

 \section{Abstract}

-We use the theory of computing to prove general \emph{hyperspace dimension theorems} for three important fractal dimensions.
-Let $X$ be a separable metric space, and let $\mathcal{K}(X)$ be the \emph{hyperspace} of $X$, i.e., the set of all nonempty compact subsets of $X$, endowed with the Hausdorff metric.
-For the lower and upper Minkowski (i.e., box-counting) dimensions, we give precise formulas for the dimension of $\mathcal{K}(E)$, where $E$ is any subset of $X$.
-For packing dimension, we give a tight bound on the dimension of $\mathcal{K}(E)$ in terms of the dimension of $E$, where $E$ is any analytic (i.e., $\mathbf{\Sigma}^1_1$) subset of $X$.
-These results also hold for a large class of gauge families (Hausdorff families of gauge functions).
+The \emph{point-to-set principle} of J. Lutz and N. Lutz (2018) has recently enabled the theory of computing to be used to answer open questions about fractal geometry in Euclidean spaces $\R^n$.
+These are classical questions, meaning that their statements do not involve computation or related aspects of logic.

-The logical structures of our proofs are of particular interest.
-We first extend two algorithmic fractal dimensions---computability-theoretic versions of classical Hausdorff and packing dimensions that assign dimensions $\dim(x)$ and $\Dim(x)$ to \emph{individual points} $x \in X$---to arbitrary separable metric spaces and to arbitrary gauge families.
-We then extend the point-to-set principle of J. Lutz and N. Lutz (2018) to arbitrary separable metric spaces and to a large class of gauge families.
-Finally, we use this principle to prove our hyperspace packing dimension theorem.
-This is one of a handful of cases---all very recent and all using the point-to-set principle---in which the theory of computing has been used to prove new theorems in \emph{classical} geometric measure theory, theorems whose statements do not involve computation or logic.
+In this paper we extend the \emph{reach} of the point-to-set principle from Euclidean spaces to arbitrary separable metric spaces $X$.
+We first extend two fractal dimensions--—computability-theoretic versions of classical Hausdorff and packing dimensions that assign dimensions $\dim(x)$ and $\Dim(x)$ to \emph{individual points} $x\in X$---to arbitrary separable metric spaces and to arbitrary gauge families.
+Our first two main results then extend the point-to-set principle to arbitrary separable metric spaces and to a large class of gauge families.